Getting started

 $ sysand sources

-MyProject.sysml file with the following content:
+own.
+Create a MyProject.sysml file with the following contents:

 package MyProject;